Build Lean Muscle. Women Can Still Look Sexy with Muscles

 Try to work your muscle groups in pairs – for example, when you do your abdominal exercises; follow them with some back extensions.
 And follow bicep work withexercises.
 Again, this will help to build lean muscle.

-Women should pay particular attention to strengthening their shoulders and upper back.
+Women should pay particular attention to strengthening their and upper back.
 This will help to protect against poor posture – and poor posture is related to osteoporosis, which can be a common problem in later life.
 And, in fact, statistics show that 50% of women over the age of 50 will suffer from at least one osteoporosis-related fracture during the remainder of their lifetime.

 One final note – be patient.
 You won’t get instant results.
 This whole process will take time – it can take between 4 and 6 weeks for changes in the muscle fibres to show.
 But your muscles will start to act more efficiently as a result of the stress you put them under and the process will help to build lean muscle.